 So let’s learn how to create a recent sales popup using TrustPulse in less than 10 minutes.

-Recent Sales Notification Popup on WordPress
+How To Create Recent Sales Notification Popups on WordPress

 For this tutorial, we’ll be using TrustPulse: